A Taste of Home is a recipe booklet that celebrates the integral ties between family, food, and Filipino culture.

 By exploring three of the most popular Filipino dishes, readers are invited to savor in the riches of life and experience a sense of home.
 Fueled by thoughtful art direction and strong creative vision, A Taste of Home is a culmination of energetic design, dynamic photography, and masterful storytelling.
 Out of over 220 submissions, it was one of the 65 pieces selected for the 2024 Cal Poly Pomona 2D3D+ Juried Student Art Exhibition.

-Victoria Cruz Almario, Recipes
+Victoria Almario, Recipes

 Michael Tarui, Editor